Winter is the off-season at Arches which makes it the perfect time to plan a trip!

 During the winter the numbers are drastically reduced, making the experience relaxing and enjoyable.

 WINTER PHOTO TIP: The colder the air, the better the color.
 Cold air is clearer and there are often ice crystals in the air that cause light to diffract.
 You get vibrant, colorful pictures.
 Sunrise and sunset are the coldest part of the day.

 Arches National Park is internationally recognized as one of the best places for stargazing because of its remote location, accessibility, altitude and clear skies.

 The slogan “Half the Park is After Dark” encourages visiting at night to simply Look up!

 On a clear night, the sky is literally filled with stars.
 Areas off the main park road with few obstructions of the sky are best.
 The farther north you drive, away from the lights of Moab, the darker the sky will be.

 Try stargazing at these areas:

-Once you visit Arches National Park in the Winter, you will never again visit during the summer, and maybe avoid spring and fall as well.
+Once you visit Arches National Park in the Winter, you may never again visit during the summer, and may even avoid spring and fall as well.

-Bonus: lodging in nearby Moab during the winter is readily available and affordable.
-There are no lines at the local restaurants and shops along Main Street.
+Lodging in nearby Moab, Utah during the winter is readily available and affordable.